bentoml/Yatai/docs/source/installation/yatai_deployment.rst

 ===========================
-Installing Yatai Deployment
+Installing yatai-deployment
 ===========================

 Welcome to yatai-deployment!
 You will learn the system requirements, software dependencies, instructions for installing this Yatai component.

-Before you begin, ensure that you have already installed :ref:`Yatai <installation/yatai:Installing Yatai>`.
-See :ref:`Yatai Deployment architecture <concepts/architecture:Yatai Deployment>` for a detailed introduction of the ``yatai-deployment`` component.
+See :ref:`yatai-deployment architecture <concepts/architecture:yatai-deployment>` for a detailed introduction of the ``yatai-deployment`` component.

 Prerequisites
 -------------

-- Yatai
+- yatai-image-builder

-  ``yatai-deployment`` depends on ``yatai`` as the bento registry, you need to check the documentation :doc:`yatai` first.
+  ``yatai-deployment`` relies on Bento CR to get the image and runners information, you should check the documentation :doc:`yatai_image_builder` first.

 - Kubernetes